Applications of Machine Learning in Real World

 6. Medicine and Healthcare: The race is on for machine learning to be used in healthcare analytics.
 Several startups are looking at the advantages of using machine learning with Big Data to provide healthcare professionals with better-informed data to enable them to make better decisions.

 IBM’s famed Watson supercomputer once used to win the television quiz program Jeopardy against two human contestants is being used to help doctors.
 Using Watson as a service on the cloud, doctors can access learning on millions of pages of medical research and hundreds of thousands of pieces of information on medical evidence.

 7. Advertising: For as long as products have been manufactured and services have been offered,

 companies have been trying to influence people to buy their products.
 Since 1995, the Internet has given marketers the chance to advertise directly to our screens without needing television or large print campaigns.
 Remember the thought of cookies being on our computers with the potential to track us?
 The race to disable cookies from browsers and control who saw our habits was big news at the time.

 Machine learning is heavily used in retail, both in e-commerce and brick-and-mortar retail.
 At a high level, the obvious use case is the loyalty card.
 Retailers that issue loyalty cards often struggle to make sense of the data that’s coming back to them.

-9. Gaming Analytics: We’ve already established that checkers is a good candidate for machine learning.
+9. Gaming Analytics: We’ve already established that Checkers is a good candidate for machine learning.
 Do you remember those old chess computer games with real plastic pieces?
 The human player made a move and then the computer made a move.
 Well, that’s a case of machine learning planning algorithms in action.
-Fast-forward a few decades to today when the console market is pumping out analytics data every time you play your favourite game.
+Fast-forward a few decades to today when the console market is pumping out analytics data every time you play your favorite game.